Important Safety Information

 - The bioprosthesis size must be appropriate to fit the patient’s anatomy.
 Proper sizing of the device is the responsibility of the physician.
 Refer to Instructions for Use for available sizes.
 Failure to implant a device within the sizing matrix could lead to adverse effects such as those listed below.

-- Patients must present with access vessel diameters of ≥6 mm or an ascending aortic (direct aortic) access site ≥60 mm from the basal plane.
+- Patients must present with access vessel diameters of ≥6 mm for the CoreValve system and ≥5 mm for the CoreValve Evolut R system or an ascending aortic (direct aortic) access site ≥60 mm from the basal plane for both systems.

 - Implantation of the bioprosthesis should be avoided in patients with aortic root angulation (angle between plane of aortic valve annulus and horizontal plane/vertebrae) of >30° for right subclavian/axillary access or >70° for femoral and left subclavian/axillary access.